Student Accessibility and Support Services Frequently Asked Questions

 Students with disabilities are encouraged to contact SASS as soon as possible, even before admission.
 Admission decisions at ESU are made without regard to disability; all prospective students are expected to present academic credentials at or above minimum standards.
 You are not required to tell you admissions counselor about your disability; however, your admissions counselor can easily connect you with SASS.

 A diagnosis does not necessarily equal a disability.
 A disability is a physical or mental impairment that substantially limits one or more major life function.
-If your_________ substantially limits a major life function it may be a disability.
+If your diagnosis substantially limits a major life function it may be a disability.

 No. IEPs and 504 Plans are specific to high school.
 The documentation your high school used to create your IEP or 504 plan may be used by SASS as documentation – depending upon how old and how comprehensive the documentation is.
 At ESU accommodations will be provided to ensure you access to all the programs and services of the university.